Android Central Verdict

 Two undeniable trends have defined the smartphone world over the last few years: smartphones are getting bigger, and they're getting more expensive.
 You can argue which company did the big phone first, and which pushed the envelope on pricing, but the reality is that your average phone today has a screen well north of six inches and is dangerously close to $1000.

 Samsung is, of course, a significant part of this trend.
-The Galaxy S10 and S10+ are both notably larger than their predecessors, and quite a bit more expensive at the same time.
+The Galaxy S10, S10+, and subsequent releases are all notably larger than their predecessors, and quite a bit more expensive at the same time.
 But as sizes and prices move up, there's a considerable gap in the smaller and cheaper segment that has to be filled for those who don't have deep pockets — in either sense of the phrase.

-Rather than let another company slide in under its price increases, Samsung went out and immediately added a new phone to its lineup to fill in where it just vacated: it made the $750 Galaxy S10e.
-It's comfortably cheaper than the new Galaxy S10; and with a 5.8-inch display, it's comfortably manageable in one hand.
+Rather than let another company slide in under its price increases, Samsung went out and immediately added a new phone to its lineup to fill in where it just vacated; it made the Galaxy S10e.
+At its launch, it sat comfortably cheaper than the Galaxy S10, and with a 5.8-inch display, it's comfortably manageable in one hand.
 But at its core, it's still a "Galaxy S10" — in terms of performance, capabilities and hardware.
-A winning combination to be a complementary piece of the Galaxy family.
+Even today, that's a winning combination to be a complementary piece of the Galaxy family.

 Part of the Galaxy